|

 Hot summer days are the most impressive.
 It is wonderful to watch someone walk in the door, walk out again, and walk back in.

 The temperature difference is impressive.
 Especially so since we have a very open house with lots of windows and no curtains (we live in the country).
-On summer days
+On summer days it is hard to see the flame on our gas stove; it is that bright.

 Our dog is completely spoiled.
 He has cool floors to lie on in the summer.
 With radiant heat in the floor, he has a warm belly all winter.